minhhi68/minhhi68/README.md

 ### Hi there 👋

- ✨ ✨ btw, my dream job is to be a business analyst hmu hmu
+ ✨ ✨ nothing more than a coding account

  ✨ ✨ https://www.linkedin.com/in/minhhi68